What Is a Goldendoodle Mixed With? Explained

 Straight Coats

 Straight coats are one of the less common coat types found in Goldendoodles.
 They generally have a soft texture and can lie flat against the body.
-Straight coats may require less grooming compared to curly or wavy coats.
+The coats that are wavy more straight (vs wavy more curly) will potentially require less grooming compared to wavy or curly coats.
 However, they still need regular brushing to prevent matting and maintain a healthy appearance.

 Health Considerations for Goldendoodles